hapax/hapax.github.io/assets/simple-physics.md

 most, a little pre-calculus math and solid command of a napkin hack.
 There is obviously great power in simple techniques, and we have only scratched the surface!
-Physics is brimming with napkin algorithms, just waiting for hackers to explain and exploit, to bring us to that apotheosis of hacker spirit Stallman describes:
+Physics is brimming with napkin algorithms, just waiting for hackers to explore, exploit and explain, to guide us to that apotheosis of hacker spirit Stallman describes:

 <span style="padding-left: 20px; display:block">